zfcampus/apigility-documentation/intro/first-rest-service.md

 We'll also have an `id` field, but this will only be for purposes of display.

-Navigate to the "Fields" tab, and then click the "New field" button.
-In the text input titled "Name", type the word "message", for the "Description" enter "A status message of no more than 140 characters", and for the "Validation Failure Message", enter "A status message must contain between 1 and 140 characters".
-Finally press the `Save` button to create the new field.
+Navigate to the "Fields" tab, and click the "New field" button.
+In the text input titled "Name", type the word "message"; for the "Description", enter "A status message of no more than 140 characters", and for the "Validation Failure Message," enter "A status message must contain between 1 and 140 characters".
+Finally press the "Save" button to create the new field.

 ![Message Field](/asset/apigility-documentation/img/intro-first-rest-service-message-field.png)

-Repeat the procedure to create the fields "user" and "timestamp", without description and failure message.
+Repeat the procedure to create the fields "user" and "timestamp", without descriptions or failure messages.

-Following the best practices of *"Filter Input, Escape Output"* we want to create a filter for the "message" field.
+Following the best practices of *"Filter Input, Escape Output"*, we want to create a filter for the "message" field.
 Click the + (plus) icon in the Filter column for the "message" field.

 ![Message Field - Filter](/asset/apigility-documentation/img/intro-first-rest-service-message-filter.png)

-Select `Zend\Filter\StringTrim` in the Filter drop-down list and click the "Save" button.
+Select `Zend\Filter\StringTrim` in the "Filter" drop-down list, and click the "Save" button.

-We want also to add a validator for the "message" field, click the + (plus) icon in the Validator colum.
-In the modal window, select the `Zend\Validator\StringLength` as "Validator", and select the `max` option for the "Option".
-Insert the value 140 for the `max` option and click on the "Add option" button, you will see the option appear in the table below.
+We want also to add a validator for the "message" field.
+Click the "+" (plus) icon in the "Validator" colum.
+In the modal window, select `Zend\Validator\StringLength` as "Validator", and select the `max` option for the "Option".
+Insert the value 140 for the `max` option and click on the "Add option" button; you will see the option appear in the table below.

 ![Message Field - StringLength Validator](/asset/apigility-documentation/img/intro-first-rest-service-message-validator-length.png)

-Now you can click on the "Save" button to save the configuration, you should see the following on your screen:
+Now you can click on the "Save" button to save the configuration; you should see the following on your screen:

 ![Message Field - Completed](/asset/apigility-documentation/img/intro-first-rest-service-message-complete.png)

-At this point, you have an exercise:
+At this point, perform the following:

 - Edit the "user" field:
   - Add a description of "The user submitting the status message."